 Improved fit of feminine menstruation products

+Vaginal Rejuvenation Before and After

+**Add this paragraph

-VAGINAL REJUVENATION | Effects of Childbirth and Menopause
+The Effects of Childbirth and Menopause

-Both childbirth and menopause can cause noticeable changes to female physiology.
-Many of the symptoms stemming from this are directly related to a structural adjustment in tissue caused by collagen loss.
+Collage is a vital structural protein found in skin tissue.
+It provides a scaffolding framework that keeps skin firm, tight, and healthy looking.Changes to female physiology result when collagen is lost due to aging, hormonal changes, or giving birth.

-In childbirth, this occurs during vaginal deliveries when the collagen fibers of the vaginal area stretch out.
-Childbirth can cause severe trauma to the tissue and skin in a women’s most intimate area.
-The results are loose and lax skin and loss of vaginal tone and elasticity.
-Many women will begin to experience urinary incontinence, loss of interest in sex, and cosmetic changes to the labia.
+Tissue damage during vaginal childbirth occurswhen collagen fibers within vaginal tissuestretch out.
+This results in loose and lax skin and loss of vaginal tone and elasticity.
+As a result, women may experience urinary incontinence, low libido, and cosmetic changes to the labia.

-Menopause can also be a culprit in unwanted changes to a woman’s sexual health.
-The hormonal imbalance often associated with menopausal changes results in lowered estrogen levels.
-These lower levels lead to a reduction in vaginal lubrication, thinning of the vaginal wall, dryness, and painful intercourse.
-This reduction in estrogen levels also typically leads to a decrease in collagen levels.
-As collagen production slows, loss of vaginal tone and skin elasticity becomes more noticeable.
+Hormonal imbalance during menopause can alsocause unwanted changes to a woman’s sexual health.
+Lowered estrogen levels reduce vaginal lubrication leading to dryness and painful intercourse.
+Lowered estrogen levels also depletecollagen levels.
+As collagen production slows, loss of vaginal tone and skin elasticity become more noticeable.

-VAGINAL REJUVENATION | How does FemiLift work?
+VAGINA LASER TREATMENTS

-Better Body MD is proud to offer Femilift as one of our featured vaginal rejuvenation treatments.
-FemiLift is an innovative procedure that uses Pixel CO2 laser technology to address a variety of feminine concerns.
+Better Body MD is proud to offer non-surgical vaginal rejuvenation using advanced laser and radiofrequency technologies that deliver thermal heating to stimulate the production of collagen..

+Vagina Laser Treatments: Femilift is an innovative procedure using Pixel CO2 laser technology to address a variety of feminine concerns.

-FemiLift’s laser technology promotes deep thermal heating, which boosts collagen production within the vaginal area.
-The effects are almost immediate, tightening, and toning, with an improvement in symptoms over just a few weeks.
-Treatments are quick and minimally invasive, with no downtime.
-The typical FemiLift treatment lasts about 10 minutes and is completed on an outpatient basis.
+The vaginal laser treatment heats the deep layers of vaginal tissue to boost collagen production.
+Increased collagen tightens and tones the vaginal tissue.The FemiLift treatment lasts about 10 minutes and is completed on an outpatient basis, requiring no downtime.

-VAGINAL REJUVENATION | How does Viveve work?

-Our Viveve vaginal rejuvenation treatment differs from FemiLift with its use of radiofrequency technology.
-Thismonopolar radiofrequency energy is delivered to the vaginal tissue with a highly-specialized device.
-The Viveve device is no bigger than a few inches, making the procedure as minimally invasive as possible.
-This vaginal rejuvenation treatment uses contact cooling to protect the vaginal tissue while administering effective heating.
-The localized heating promotes collagen production below the skin.
-The tip of the device is rotated at every session.
-This rotation ensures all areas are evenly treated for optimal results.
+Vaginal rejuvenation using Radiofrequency: Viveve stimulates collagen production using monopolar radiofrequency (RF) energy.
+The eneregy is delivered to the vaginal tissue using a small, highly specialized device The Viveve device is no bigger than a few inches, making the procedure as minimally invasive as possible.
+Contact cooling ensures patient safety and comfort during the procedure.

 WHAT SYMPTOMS CAN VAGINAL REJUVENATION IMPROVE?

 Vaginal rejuvenation is a treatment that appeals to women of all ages.
-It is the ideal, minimally invasive, non-surgical solution for improving your sexual health.

-Our vaginal rejuvenation procedures can treat the following conditions;
+I Our non-surgical procedures can treat the following conditions.

 Loss of sensation during intercourse